memgraph/docs/mage/query-modules/cpp/label.md

 #### Input:

-- `node: Any` ➡ node whose labels are to be checked
+- `node: Any` ➡ node whose labels are to be checked.
-- `label: string` ➡ name of the label whose existence is to be confirmed
+- `label: string` ➡ name of the label whose existence is to be confirmed.

 #### Output:

-- `exists: bool` ➡ whether or not provided node has a specified label
+- `exists: bool` ➡ whether or not provided node has a specified label.

 #### Usage: